nbari/DALMP/README.markdown

 I have been using ADOdb, pear DB, Zend DB,  etc. they are excellent applications, but many times they are to much for what I need, so that is why I started creating DALMP, an data abstraction layer that just feet my needs , taking the best practice code out there and put it on a single simple file.

+%0 fat and extremely easy to use, just one file, define some constants, and you are ready to go.

 Details
 =======